mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

-## Discussion of three dimension of agency using a metaphorical approach
+## Discussion of three dimension of agency (using a metaphorical approach) DOWNPLAY METAPHORS

 An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
 To do this I draw on key forms of developmental agency explored in Chapter 3.